octaltree/playwright-rust/README.md

 ```

 ## Usage
-WIP
+It's still under development and has limited functions.
+Please have a look at tests and docs.rs.
+Welcome contributions.

 ## Playwright Driver
 Playwright is designed as a server-client.
-All playwright client dependent on driver: zip of core js library and node.
+All playwright client dependent on the driver: zip of core js library and Node.js.
 Application uses this library will be bundled the driver into rust binary at build time.
 There is an overhead of unzipping on the first run.

 ## Incompatibility